John Casimir, Prince of Anhalt-Dessau

 John Casimir, Prince of Anhalt-Dessau (17 December 1596 – 15 September 1660), was a German prince of the House of Ascania.
 He was ruler of the principality of Anhalt-Dessau from 1618 to 1660.

 During his reign the tasks of government were carried out by a committee of court officials, because he devoted much of his time to hunting.

-Life

-Early life
+Early life and education

 John Casimir was born in Dessau on 7 September 1596 as the third (but second surviving) son of John George I, Prince of Anhalt-Dessau, and the first-born child from his second marriage to Dorothea, daughter of John Casimir of Simmern.

 After instruction with local tutors during his early years, John Casimir studied with his cousin Christian II of Anhalt-Bernburg in Geneva from 1608 to 1609.
 His tutors there were the Hofmeisters Markus Friedrich Wendelin and Peter von Sebottendorf.

 The death of his older brother Joachim Ernest in 1615 made him the new heir of Dessau.
 Two years later, in 1617, his uncle Louis of Anhalt-Köthen, made him a member of the Fruitbearing Society.